 Adoption of Euro

-No, the US dollar isn’t accepted in Italy, like the Euro isn’t accepted in the US.
-There might be the odd hotel or the vendor that accepts USD, but you shouldn’t count on it.
+No, the US dollar isn’t accepted in Italy – like how the Euro isn’t accepted in the United States.
+There might be an odd hotel or vendor that accepts US dollars, but you shouldn’t count on it.

 Card Payments In Italy